cta-sst-1m/CTS/cts_opcua/README.md

     Node containing the LED half-board indexes for each of the 432 patches.

 ## `status` folder
+ * `set_all_status(status)` :

+    addr="ns=2, s=CTS.status.AC.set_leds_in_halfBoard"

+    Function to set the status of all LEDs.
+Fast as it uses broadcast.

+    Parameters:

+    * status: type=boolean, if True all LEDs are switched on, if False all LEDs are switched off.
 ### `AC` folder
  * `status`: addr="ns=2, s=CTS.status.AC.status", type="list of 1296 bools", Node containing status (True: ON, False: OFF)
     of AC LEDs for each camera pixel.